zorbathut/dec/doc/documentation/inheritance.md

 A standard single-inheritance structure is not always sufficient, but [multiple inheritance](/future/multipleinheritance.md) is not yet implemented.

 Most members are straight-out replaced if specified in child types.
-This includes collections, such as List and Dictionary; there is currently no way to append to a base type's collection, though [this functionality is planned](/future/mods.md).
-Composite types are modified on a per-element basis.
+This includes collections, such as List and Dictionary.
+More fine-tuned behavior can be accomplished with [merge modes](mergemodes.md).